magoo/risk-measurement/introduction/examples.rst

 As an example, let's say the forecaster believes that Scenario A has a "Yes" likelihood of 1%, while Scenario B has a likelihood of 35%.

-This example would indicate that the forecaster believes Scenario B (a malicious website) to occur about annually, while an insider employee would occur once every twenty years.
+Those likelihoods, when simulated, would indicate that the forecaster believes Scenario B (a malicious website) to occur about annually, while an insider employee would occur once every twenty years.
+(See: :ref:`Monte Carlo`)

 Under the assumption that the "virus" is equally bad in both cases, we can numerically compare both of these risks.